Medal.tv, a video clipping service for gamers, enters the livestreaming market with Rawa.tv acquisition – TechCrunch

 The two companies were already connected before today, as Rawa users have been able to upload their gaming clips to Medal.tv, and some Rawa partners had joined Medal’s skilled player program.
 Going forward, Rawa will continue to operate as a separate platform, but it will become more tightly integrated with Medal, the company says.
 Currently, Rawa sees around 100,000 active users on its service.

 The remaining Rawa team will continue to operate the livestreaming platform under co-founder Jammal’s leadership following the deal’s close, and the Rawa HQ will remain based in Dubai.
-However, Rawa’s employees have been working remotely since the start of the pandemic, and it’s unclear if that will change in the future, given the uncertainty of Covid-19’s spread.
+However, Rawa’s employees have been working remotely since the start of the pandemic, and it’s unclear if that will change in the future, given the uncertainty of COVID-19’s spread.

 Medal.tv detailed its further plans for Rawa on its site, where the company explained it doesn’t aim to build a “general-purpose” livestreaming platform where the majority of viewers don’t pay — a call-out that clearly seems aimed at Twitch.
 Instead, it says it will focus on matching content with viewers who would be interested in subscribing to the creators.
-This addresses on of the challenges that has faced larger platforms like Twitch in the past, where it’s been difficult for smaller streamers to get off the ground.
+This addresses one of the challenges that has faced larger platforms like Twitch in the past, where it’s been difficult for smaller streamers to get off the ground.

 The company also said it will remain narrowly focused on serving the gaming community as opposed to venturing into non-gaming content, as others have done.
 Again, this differentiates itself from Twitch which, over the years, expanded into vlogs and even streaming old TV shows.
 And it’s much different from YouTube or Facebook Watch, where gaming is only a subcategory of a broader video network.